WHY WORK WITH A FEMINIST WRITING COACH?BECAUSE TOGETHER WE CAN USE OUR WORDS TO RISE

 Basically, humans need connection, we need to be listened to and understood.
 And accepted for who we are.
 And yet that’s so rare in this life.
 We’re arguably more connected via technology and social media, but more isolated than ever.

 This is a feminist issue because solidarity and community is how we get shit done.
 Plus, if you’re writing a feminist book of any sort, especially if you’re exposing personal narratives containing issues such as sexual assault, domestic violence or struggles with fertility, you need to know that your writing coach will not only support you through the ups and downs of creating and sharing your story, taking on board and respecting your experience, but you have to know they’re not going to judge you or be shocked by your material.
 You have to know they get it.
 I’ve been through a lot in this life, so I do.
 I really do.

 Also, feminists hold each other up.
 And that’s part of my work here and a major component of how we’ll change the world for the better.

 BECAUSE I BELIEVE IN COOPERATION AND COMMUNITY, RATHER THAN COMPETITION:

-In the male-oriented, patriarchal, capitalist world we inhabit, we’re taught that dog eats dog and you’re a fool to collaborate with others, unless your self-interest is served.
+In the patriarchal, capitalist world we inhabit, we’re taught that dog eats dog and you’re a fool to collaborate with others, unless your self-interest is served.
 We’re taught that the individual matters more than the collective and that we pretty much should step on anyone who gets in our way.
 The male-biased publishing industry pretty much operates in this manner as well.

 But look what a mess our world is in due to this individualistic ideology!
 As a feminist writing coach, I want to actively work to create bonds between female authors all over the world as solidarity is a key element not only in how we survive our current struggles, but how we change things for the better.